viniciusban/awesomemess.com/_posts/2020-03-19-windows-subsystem-for-linux.md

 ## How is WSL similar or different from traditional Linux? ##

-WSL **is** Linux, but in a different way.

-The first difference is that it runs under a lightweight VM, with very little overhead.
-The performance is very good.
+First of all, WSL **is not** Linux.
+WSL is an infrastructure — a virtual machine — to run Linux kernels under Windows.
+As its name suggests, it is a subsystem.

+The Ubuntu distribution for WSL, for instance, is a real Ubuntu.
+You manage packages with `apt`, and `bash` is the shell interpreter.
+Everything works "normal".
+So normal, that you can install and run Docker (which uses container virtualization: namespaces, cgroups and chroot) in it.
+However, there are [ways to know you are in WSL](#how-to-know-if-in-wsl).

+As I said before, things are "normal".
+Even so, there are differences between a distro running under WSL and a traditional Linux.

-Another difference is it does not run SystemD, so you do not have standard Linux services.
-If you install, for example, Postgres or Docker, you cannot manage it through `systemctl` and it will not start automatically when you enter the distro.
-You have to use the `service` utility to start and stop the service manually.
+One important difference is: WSL distros do not run SystemD, so you cannot have standard Linux services.
+If you install, for example, Postgres or Docker, you cannot manage them through `systemctl` and they will not start automatically when you enter the distro.
+You have to use the `service` utility to start and stop services.
 For the same reason, software update does not run automatically.

-Additionaly, WSL doesn't clean `/tmp` directory.
+Additionaly, WSL distros do not clean the `/tmp` directory.
 So, be careful.
 There is no such thing as a fresh `/tmp` on each boot.
+Keep an eye on your disk space.

 ## How to manage several WSL distros ##